History of technology: Islamic world

-The Muslim caliphates united in trade large areas that had previously traded little, including the Middle East, North Africa, Central Asia, the Iberian Peninsula, and parts of the Indian subcontinent.
-The science and technology of previous empires in the region, including the Mesopotamian, Egyptian, Persian, Hellenistic and Roman empires, were inherited by the Muslim world, where Arabic replaced Syriac, Persian and Greek as the lingua franca of the region.
+The Muslim caliphates united large areas that had previously traded little with one another, including the Middle East, North Africa, Central Asia, the Iberian Peninsula, and parts of the Indian subcontinent.
+The science and technology of earlier empires in the region, including the Mesopotamian, Egyptian, Persian, Hellenistic, and Roman empires, were inherited by the Muslim world, where Arabic replaced Syriac, Persian, and Greek as the region's lingua franca.
 Significant advances were made in the region during the Islamic Golden Age (8th–16th centuries).

 The Arab Agricultural Revolution occurred during this period.
 It was a transformation in agriculture from the 8th to the 13th century in the Islamic region of the Old World.
 The economy established by Arab and other Muslim traders across the Old World enabled the diffusion of many crops and farming techniques throughout the Islamic world, as well as the adaptation of crops and techniques from and to regions outside it.
 Advances were made in animal husbandry, irrigation, and farming, with the help of new technology such as the windmill.
-These changes made agriculture much more productive, supporting population growth, urbanisation, and increased stratification of society.
+These changes made agriculture much more productive, supporting population growth, urbanisation, and greater social stratification.

-Muslim engineers in the Islamic world made wide use of hydropower, along with early uses of tidal power, wind power, fossil fuels such as petroleum, and large factory complexes (tiraz in Arabic).
+Muslim engineers in the Islamic world made extensive use of hydropower, as well as early uses of tidal power and wind power. fossil fuels such as petroleum, and large factory complexes (tiraz in Arabic).
 A variety of industrial mills were employed in the Islamic world, including fulling mills, gristmills, hullers, sawmills, ship mills, stamp mills, steel mills, and tide mills.
 By the 11th century, every province throughout the Islamic world had these industrial mills in operation.
 Muslim engineers also employed water turbines and gears in mills and water-raising machines, and pioneered the use of dams as a source of water power, used to provide additional power to watermills and water-raising machines.
 Many of these technologies were transferred to medieval Europe.